 The impact on the developed market economies and investment markets could be severe.
 Companies will have to contend with dwindling demand, while investors will struggle to find opportunities with positive terminal growth.
 Governments will have to balance a shrinking tax base with a growing population of aged persons needing social welfare.

-The Age of Decay is a provocative read that author Shamil Ismail hopes will stimulate debate over the impact of changing demographics on society.
+The Age of Decay is a provocative read that author Shamil Ismail hopes will stimulate debate over the impact of changing demographics on society as a result of aging and shrinking populations.

 “A tautly written and well-researched book.”